 Freezing Cooked Chicken

-If you put your cooked chicken in the freezer, it’ll last for much longer than fridges.
+If you put your cooked chicken in the freezer, it’ll last for much longer than in fridges.
 The grilled and roasted chicken will stay edible for 4–6 months if you place it in the freezer.
 Fried chicken and patties will remain good for 1–3 months.

 If your chicken is in gravy or broth, it can stay in the freezer for six months.
-So, needless to say, that the freezer is the better option.
+So, needless to say, the freezer is the better option.
 However, it’ll take longer to heat and eat, which may be a hassle to deal with for some people.

 The Best Way to Freeze Cooked Chicken

-Suppose you have enough room in your freezer for the cooked chicken, no need to waste the fridge.
+Suppose you have enough room in your freezer for cooked chicken, no need to waste the fridge.
 Additionally, if you won’t be eating the chicken for 3–4 days, leaving it in the refrigerator would be unnecessary when the freezer will keep it good for four months.